 Cats aren't much cheaper than dogs when it comes to the annual cost of ownership.
 Between food, routine vet care, flea and tick prevention, and litter, prices can skyrocket up to $1,500 a year.

-It's not just cats and dogs that can be pricey, but rabbits, reptiles, birds, and other exotics can quickly run up the vet bill.
+It's not just cats and dogs that can be pricey, but rabbits, birds, and other exotics can quickly run up the vet bill.
 Our pets are our babies, and no matter what, your pet has your heart.
 It's only natural that you want to do what is best for them.

 Rabbits can cost us up to $800 a year, while parakeets or other small birds can cost around $200 a year.
 Reptiles, depending on what kind, can cost anywhere from $100 to $1,000 a year.